 Representing: University of Western Australia

-Caroline is a Research Development Advisor at University of Western Australia and was previously in Medical Sciences at Edith Cowan University.
+Caroline works within the Office of Research at University of Western Australia supporting research infrastructure and partnerships.
 In her role Caroline brings together her passion for STEM and her interest in supporting researchers, working to develop not only their careers, but to bolster the impact and possible commercialisation of their research.

-Caroline started her career with a Biochemistry Degree from Warwick University UK, followed by a PhD in molecular oncology, at The Beatson Institute for Cancer Research in Glasgow UK.
+Caroline started her career with a Biochemistry Degree from Warwick University UK, followed by a PhD in Molecular Oncology, at The Beatson Institute for Cancer Research in Glasgow UK.
 She has been a postdoctoral medical researcher in London and Perth.

 Representing: Edith Cowan University

 For 20 years, Michelle has developed and delivered outreach and engagement programs as well as student ambassador / mentoring programs in both the UK and WA.
 She has spent the majority of her career in the university sector while also founding her own training and recruitment agency.

 In Perth, Michelle has focused on building the outreach team at Murdoch University, and for the past four years, has worked as the Science Engagement Coordinator (Science and Mathematics) at Edith Cowan University.